clearlinux/clear-linux-documentation/source/FAQ/index.rst

 The telemetry solution provided by |CL| is entirely optional and customizable.
 It is disabled by default.
 If you do choose to enable telemetry, the data helps the |CL| team proactively identify and resolve bugs.
-See the :ref:`telem-guide` guide for more information.
+See the :ref:`telemetry <telem-guide>` guide for more information.

 |

 What is the default firewall?
 =============================

-|CL| packages :command:`iptables` as a bundle, however, there are no default
+|CL| packages :command:`iptables` and :command:`firewalld` as optional
-firewall rules.
+bundles, however, there are no default firewall rules.
 All network traffic is allowed by default.

 |